pearlodi/pearlodi/README.md

    I have a strong foundation in HTML, CSS, JavaScript, React, Vue, Nuxt and Next and I build responsive, user-friendly applications that scale.

 ## 💻 Skills
-- HTML - CSS - JavaScript - React - Vue
+- HTML

-## 🚀 Experience
+- CSS
-I have over two years of experience as a frontend developer.
+- JavaScript

-## 🌟 Interests
+- React
-I enjoy exploring new technologies and trends in web development.
+-  Vue

 ## 📬 Contact
 Feel free to reach out to me: